gvwilson/sensibleadventures/cloudherd/new.md

 "Uh..."
 He hugged her back a little awkwardly.
 "Thanks?"

 She was suddenly aware that everyone was looking at her.
-She let go of him and stepped back, hugging her arms around herself as if suddenly cold.
+She let go of him and stepped back, hugging her arms around herself as if cold.
 "He's a real peaks runner," she said self-consciously to no one in particular.
 "The cloud, I mean.
-Most of Stale's herd graze on the lower slopes, but he must have been part of a herd from further east, or maybe west, the mountains are higher in both directions, and anyway, we don't go up that high because they don't rain as well but they're a lot faster and..."
-She shrugged, unable to meet anyone's eyes, especially Thokmay's.
+Most of the ones we herd graze on the lower slopes, because it's easier to get to them and they can carry more water, but he must have been part of a herd from further east, or maybe west, the mountains are higher in both directions, and anyway, we don't go up that high because they don't rain as well but they're a lot faster and..."
+She shrugged, suddenly feeling warmer and unable to meet anyone's eyes---especially Thokmay's.

+The young bull hadn't been lying.
+Tasteless's cloud began to fall behind after a few hundred heartbeats, but theirs seemed to have been born to gallop.
+Noxy had to keep reminding him to stay bunched up so that they wouldn't fall through, but he could mind-hear her desperation and exhiliration, and it seemed to spur him on.

+The forest swept by beneath them like flotsam.
+Nameless little rivers split and split again as they approached the mountains.
+Noxy knew she wasn't the first cloudherd to see them---people took shortcuts over the Herd of Trees all the time---but there were no fields, no roads, no twists of smoke rising from chimneys.
+This was the deep forest, and if she closed her eyes and let go even a little, she could feel its slow attention.

+After a while, Ulfmaerr stretched out with his satchel for a pillow and began to snore.
+Sergeant Dorbu lay down as well, though more cautiously, but Noxy didn't think he slept---not with Kulbinder sitting on his haunches three strides away watching him.

+Thokmay came over to join her near the front of the cloud.
+"So what happens now?" he asked.

+Noxy stared at the mountains.
+They were getting taller by the hour, but it would be dark before the cloud reached them.
+He needed a name, she realized suddenly.

+"I wonder if this is why my *amma* runs things," she said as Thokmay opened his mouth to repeat his question.
+"I mean, did people just start asking her, what do we do now, and she didn't want to disappoint them by saying, how would I know, and---why are you laughing at me?"

+"I wasn't laughing," Thokmay protested, a grin still on his face.
+"Well, not *at* you.
+I just---it's funny.
+I mean, not you," he added hastily as Noxy's brows gathered menacingly.
+"I mean this.
+I'm supposed to be king one day.
+I can't count how many teachers I've had trying to get me ready for that.
+Law and strategy and fencing and dancing and---"

+"Dancing?
+Kings have to know how to dance?"

+"Absolutely."
+Thokmay nodded solemnly.
+"It's a very important part of diplomacy.
+Right up there with dissimulation, which as far as I can tell means how to tell lies with a straight face when you're so important that people won't actually say you're lying.
+My brother and I had to practice on each other for hours last summer.
+He was a lot better at it than me."

+"You made that up," Noxy accused.

+"I'm serious!"
+Thokmay protested.
+"He's a natural."

+Noxy rolled her eyes.
+"You don't really have classes in lying."

+"Absolutely.
+And bluffing.
+He's better at that, too.
+He won't even bother playing skulls and roses with me any more."

+Noxy shook her head in disbelief.
+"You're a little strange, you know that?"

+"Says the girl who can talk to clouds that are gallops away," Thokmay observed pointedly.

+Noxy's smile died.
+"I didn't ask for that part."

+Thokmay nodded again.
+"I know what you mean.
+I didn't ask to be a prince.
+I wanted to be---"

+"---a doctress," Noxy finished for him.
+"I remember."

+Thokmay shrugged.
+"That, or maybe a bookster.
+Or maybe a storysmith.
+There was one in the market in Panday on Yellowsdays and Bluesdays.
+She looked like she was a hundred years old, and if you paid half a shell she'd put anything you wanted in her story for that day.
+I used to ask for ribbons.
+They reminded me of my sister."